bsgelectronics/blog/_posts/2026-02-24-2114-memory-tester-build-instructions.md

 **Assembly Instructions**

 1. Parts included - These are the parts that are included in the kit.
-You will also need a soldering iron, an Arduino Uno, wire cutters, and a PC with a USB port.
+You will also need a soldering iron, an Arduino Uno, wire cutters, and a PC with a USB port..

 ![contents.jpg]({{site.baseurl}}/assets/images/2114/contents.jpg)